Coast Guard suspends search for missing man

 VIRGINIA BEACH, Va.
-(WAVY) — United Stated Coast Guard has suspended their search for a missing man.
+(WAVY) — The United Stated Coast Guard has suspended their search for a missing man in Virginia Beach after he was found and pronounced dead.

-In a tweet Sunday morning, Coast Guard says that the search was suspended after a man was found unresponsive near 23rd Street by a good Samaritan who notified authorities.
+In a tweet Sunday morning, the Coast Guard said that the search was suspended after a man was found unresponsive near 23rd Street by a good Samaritan who notified authorities.

 10 On Your Side is working to learn more.